 - 1 large egg yolk

-- 1 cup homemade or store bought Nutella
+- 1 cup Nutella (or store bought )

-- Sift together the flour, baking soda and cinnamon.
+- Sift together 3 ¾ oz all-purpose flour, ⅛ teaspoon table salt, ⅛ teaspoon baking soda and ½ teaspoon ground cinnamon.
 Set aside

-- Cream the butter and sugar until the mixture lightens in color and is aerated, about 2 minutes.
+- Cream 3 oz unsalted butter and 3 oz confectioners’ sugar until the mixture lightens in color and is aerated, about 2 minutes.
 Scrape the bowl thoroughly.
-Add the ground hazelnuts.
-Add the egg yolk, vanilla and rum and mix just until combined.
+Add 1 oz hazelnuts (finely ground).
+Add 1 large egg yolk, ½ tablespoon dark rum and ½ teaspoon vanilla extract and mix just until combined.
 Scrape the bowl thoroughly.
 With the mixer running on low speed, slowly add the flour mixture.

 - Turn the dough out onto a lightly floured surface and knead lightly to finish combining the ingredients.
 Form the dough into a disc.
 Wrap and refrigerate for several hours until chilled and firm.